trishaprasant/data-512-final-project/data/README.md

 ### `USGS_Wildland_Fire_Combined_Dataset.json`
 This raw dataset includes wildfire data for the U.S. and its territories from 1961 to 2021.
+This data is also too large to be stored in Github, please visit the [USGS Combined wildland fire datasets](https://www.sciencebase.gov/catalog/item/61aa537dd34eb622f699df81), to download this data.
 The dataset includes:
-- Fire size, type, and name.
+- Fire size, type, and name
-- Geographic location (latitude, longitude).
+- Geographic location (latitude, longitude)
-- Discovery, start, and end dates.
+- Discovery, start, and end dates of wildfires
-- Distance to key reference points (e.g., Hartford, CT).